This manual is for Eclector version 0.12.0.

 should be aware of

-.
-Similar considerations apply for other ways of
+Similar considerations apply for other ways of constructing compound

 .